Anthony-Phillip-Collins/fullstack-docker-pern/README.md

 Or you could use the equvalent util npm scripts in package.json e.g. `npm run docker:dev:build` etc.

 Once up and running visit http://localhost:8080/

+## Deploy to Heroku

+1. Follow the instructions in [./backend/README.md](./backend/README.md)
+2. Follow the instructions in [./frontend/README.md](./frontend/README.md)